One-sided DI-QKD secure against coherent attacks over long distances: Key rate lower bounds

 Let us start with the analytical case.
 As shown in \cite{Masini2022simplepractical}, for measurements of Alice and Bob acting on two-dimensional spaces, $H(A_1|E)$ can be lower bounded as Here, $\phi(x)=h\left(\frac{1}{2}(1+x)\right)$, where $h(x)$ represents the binary entropy function.
-In this context, $\bar{A}_1$ is any observable that anti-commutes with the one employed for key extraction on Alice's side, while $B$ is a unitary operator, that is, $B^\dagger B=\mathbbm{1}$.
+In this context, $\bar{A}_1$ is any observable that anti-commutes with the one employed for key extraction on Alice's side, while $B$ is a unitary operator, that is, $B^\dagger B=BB^{\dagger}=\mathbbm{1}$.
 As described earlier, Alice's observables are trusted to be anti-commuting.
 Consequently, we can substitute $\bar{A}_1=A_2$ which allows us to easily bound the quantity $\langle \bar{A}_1\otimes B\rangle$ by estimating the correlator $\langle A_2\otimes B_2\rangle$.
 At this point, as we are in a two-input-two-output scenario, we can use Jordan's lemma \cite{jordanLemma} to make our bound valid for measurements of any dimension.
 This lemma asserts that all statistics in the two-input-two-output scenario can be derived by employing convex combinations of strategies involving Alice and Bob using qubits.
 In essence, if a lower bound is determined by assuming a qubit strategy, it must be convexified to account for the possibility of obtaining a lower bound through the mixture of strategies.
 This ensures that one cannot obtain further lower bounds by convex mixing of two different strategies.
-We show in appendix~\ref{ap:analytical} that the function appearing on the right-hand side of eq.~\eqref{eq:bias_bound} is convex in $\langle A_1\rangle$ and $\langle A_2\otimes B_2\rangle$.
+We show in Appendix C that the function appearing on the right-hand side of eq.~\eqref{eq:bias_bound} is convex in $\langle A_1\rangle$ and $\langle A_2\otimes B_2\rangle$.
 Hence, we can say that our bound holds for states and measurements of any dimension.

 The application of Jordan's lemma necessitates the restriction that the statistics employed to bound the adversary's information are derived only from two inputs per party with only two possible outcomes.
-Therefore, for the specific rounds where we estimate $\langle A_2\otimes B_2\rangle$, we need to modify the protocol by deterministically mapping Bob's non-detection outcomes ($\varnothing$) to one of his other possible outcomes for all the rounds used for parameter estimation.
+Therefore, for the specific rounds where we estimate $\langle A_2\otimes B_2\rangle$, we need to modify the protocol by deterministically mapping Bob's non-detection outcomes ($\varnothing$) to one of his other possible outcomes.